Hannah Pierce, BSN

 Campus Based - Visit Website

-Purdue University's Bachelor of Science in Nursing program is a direct-admit, four-year course designed to prepare students for a rewarding career as registered nurses.
-With a focus on real-world experience, students engage in clinical settings and use state-of-the-art simulators in the Nursing Center for Education and Simulation.
-The program boasts a 96% NCLEX pass rate and a 98.3% successful career outcome, with graduates earning an average starting salary of $64,851.
-Admission is competitive, with early application by November 1 recommended for high school seniors.
+Purdue University's Bachelor of Science in Nursing is a direct-admit, four-year program that prepares students for RN licensure with a strong emphasis on hands-on clinical experience and advanced simulation training.
+It features a 96% NCLEX pass rate, a 98.3% career success rate, and an average starting salary of $64,851.
+Admission is competitive and requires an ACT or SAT exam, with an early application deadline of November 1 for high school seniors.

 Indiana’s LPN programs blend focused classroom study in anatomy, pharmacology, and nursing fundamentals with supervised clinical rotations in hospitals, long‑term care facilities, and community clinics.
 Students gain hands‑on experience administering medications, monitoring vital signs, and supporting patient recovery under professional guidance.
 After passing the NCLEX‑PN exam and obtaining Indiana licensure, graduates step into practical nursing roles that alleviate RN and physician workloads.
 By strengthening the practical nursing workforce across both urban centers and rural areas, these programs help ensure consistent access to quality care throughout the state.